-It's time to start taking a close look at the children's novels of 2013.
+It's time to start taking a closer look at the children's books of 2016.
 Please read one or (better yet) more books for the first meeting.
 Participating in the Mock Newbery is an opportunity to read the newest children’s books and to discuss them with other passionate readers.
 Please join us!

 The Newbery Medal is awarded annually to the author of the most distinguished contribution to American literature for children published in the United States during the preceding year.
 The Award is restricted to authors who are citizens or residents of the United States.

 Criteria: 1) In identifying "Distinguished Writing" in a book for children,